Relic (2020 film): Production

-In October 2018, Emily Mortimer, Robyn Nevin and Bella Heathcote joined the cast of the film with Natalie Erika James directing from a screenplay she co-wrote alongside Christian White.
+In October 2018, Emily Mortimer, Robyn Nevin, and Bella Heathcote joined the cast of the film with Natalie Erika James directing from a screenplay she co-wrote alongside Christian White.
 Jake Gyllenhaal and Riva Marker served as producers on the film, while Anthony Russo and Joe Russo served as executive producers under their Nine Stories Productions and AGBO banners, respectively.

+Principal photography began on 8 October and wrapped on 16 November, resulting in a 30-day shoot.
+Post-production began on 26 November.

 Release

-The film had its world premiere at the Sundance Film Festival on 25 January 2020.
+Relic had its world premiere at the Sundance Film Festival on 25 January 2020.
+The film was originally scheduled to screen at SXSW in March as part of the Midnighters section, but the festival was cancelled due to the COVID-19 pandemic.
 On 10 March, it was announced that IFC Midnight had acquired the North American distribution rights to the film.
-In the United States, it was released on 3 July 2020 in drive-in theatres and received a wide release in theatres and video on demand on 10 July.
+In the United States, it was released on 3 July in drive-in theatres and received a wide release in theatres and video on demand on 10 July.

 Reception

 Box office

 Relic grossed $192,352 from 69 theaters in its opening weekend, finishing first among reported films.
 It then made $195,674 from 128 theaters in its second weekend.